Back to Blog

 Which Pocket Alternative Is Best for Developers?

-For developers, the best Pocket alternatives are Burn 451 (full CLI + MCP protocol + REST API), Wallabag (self-hosted with API access), and Raindrop.io (solid REST API).
-Burn 451 is the only read-later tool that integrates directly into AI coding workflows through the Model Context Protocol.
+For developers, the best Pocket alternatives are Burn 451 (MCP protocol + REST API), Wallabag (self-hosted with API access), and Raindrop.io (solid REST API).
+Burn 451 was among the first read-later apps to ship MCP support; Raindrop and Karakeep now ship MCP too, so the AI-coding integration is increasingly common across the category.

 Here's what matters for developer workflows: